SerializeField in Unity

 What is Serialization in Unity?

 Other tutorials skip this topic.
-This tutorial will not skip this topic.
-It is important that you understand what Serialization actually is and how it actually applies in your project.
+This tutorial will cover it.
+You must understand what Serialization is and how it applies to your project.

 Serialization refers to a process wherein Unity extracts variable data from your class.
 Unity wants to extract this variable data so that when Unity reloads that class, it can put the variable data back where it was.

 Time for an analogy.
 Imagine you are a sneaky little thief.
-Assume that you have broken into someone’s house to find an important document.
-You don’t know where the document is, so you will need to dig around.
+Assume you have broken into someone’s house to find an important document.
+You need to find out where the document is, so you must dig around.
 You don’t want this person to know that you broke in, so you need to put everything back where you found it before you leave.
 As a reasonable person, you might take a few minutes to record (a.k.a Serialize) the state of the home so that you can make sure you put it back where it was when you entered.

 One scenario where a script reload happens is when you edit a script, save the script, then return to the Unity Editor.
 Boom: Hot Reload.